nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

   has a revision of `2` and is the latest revision of the package.
 The `porch-test.network-function.outerspace` revision of the package has a revision of `1`.
 If the `porch-test.network-function.innerhome3` revision is published, it will be assigned a revision of `3` and will become the latest package revision.
 - Packages that are not published (packages with a lifecycle status of `Draft` or `Proposed`) have a revision number of `0`.
-There can be may revisions of a package with revision `0` as is shown with revisions `porch-test.network-function.innerhome3` and `porch-test.network-function.innerhome4` of package `network-function` above.
+There can be many revisions of a package with revision `0` as is shown with revisions `porch-test.network-function.innerhome3` and `porch-test.network-function.innerhome4` of package `network-function` above.
 - Placeholder packages that point at the tip of a branch or tag have a revision number of `-1`